 There is a limit on how many courses you can take.
 It is important to note that if you are on the waitlist for any courses, those will be counted in your maximum course load.

-Fall and Winter maximum course load limit
+Fall/Winter session maximum course load limit

 Fall and Winter maximum term load limit

-Summer maximum course load limit
+Summer session maximum course load limit

-- For the summer session: 2.0 FCEs
+- For the entire summer session: 2.0 credits

 Enrolment indicators are codes used for some courses which tell you if there are any special restrictions for enrolling in a course (known as enrolment controls).
 Not all courses have enrolment controls and some courses have multiple controls.

 The following enrolment indicators can be associated with any given course.
 You can find the enrolment controls associated with your courses in Timetable Builder.

 - Priority (P): Some students are given priority access until a specific date.